wwchen1110/linked-blog-starter-md/Mechanism-Symbolism/Classes/Cunning/Mastermind.md

 ---
 dg-publish: "True"
 ---
 The Schemer

 Manipulators are particularly vulnerable to predation from their cannier counterparts, and the Mastermind lives at the apex of this particular food chain.
-Plots with moving parts, deep analyses, and efforts to reach into minds all become tools for the Mastermind to subvert
+Plots with moving parts, deep analyses, and predictive efforts all become tools for the Mastermind to subvert.

 The plotting mastermind has the highest [[Cunning]] of any class, and accordingly is able to utilize this trait to its highest effect.
 Despite their frailty in direct combat, a mastermind is capable of staying ten steps ahead, influencing the enemy at key moments, and laying down convoluted traps.
 Their weakness comes when a wrench is thrown into their plans.
 Without enough distance, a Mastermind can be felled before they have the chance to lay their web.